jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The more individuals realize the big picture and act like their actions matter, the happier their society.
 And the job of inspiring individuals to believe in the big picture is the job of philosophy.

-It's a philosophy that makes people care about something bigger than themselves.
+It's a distinct philosophy that makes people care about something bigger than themselves.
 Nationalism did it for Revolutionary France.
 Communism created the (impossible) dreams of the Soviet Union.

 Think of America's Founding Fathers.
 They didn't merely force 13 colonies to come together and make a new country.
 It was the philosophy written in many pamphlets, newspapers, books, the Declaration of Independence, and especially the US Consitution that made strangers realize the big picture.
 To all prosper, they needed to become Americans who believed in:

 >_"We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America."_

 This new philosophy is how America formed a new political community.
-And this "Liberty Bell" player god has been kicking ass in the game of civilization ever since.
-That's why the rest of Western Civilization, more or less, has followed America's example.
+And this "Liberty Bell" player god kicked ass in the game of civilization during the Industrial Age.
+That's why the rest of Western Civilization, more or less, followed America's example.

 So for contemporary Americans, Canadians, Brits, Aussies, Kiwis, etc. what the heck counts as ethical decisions today?
 Where should we steer our player god?
 Every newspaper, pundit, and politician says they're fighting for the good of our society.
 But our politics have so much disagreement, how can a regular person know the difference between heroes and villains?

-Today, we're all looking up from Main Street, trying to figure if Donald Trump is evil, or if the United Nations is trying to make a world government.
-We ask if CNN is manufacturing fake news against their ideological opponents, or maybe "all of them" are.
-If so, what's real news?

-Our questions never stop.
-Should the government-run health insurance, or a big corporation regulated by the government?
-Is climate change real?
-If the world is suffering so bad, why do "green" obsessed workplaces force us to commute in every day?
-And, if telecommuting was unacceptable before March 2020.
-Why are we being asked to do it at the drop of a hat, without an apology?

-Wouldn't it be cool if the middle-class had clear answers for good and bad politics today?
-It is refreshing, and it's why I wrote this new philosophy.

-Techvolution bypasses today's "current events" news cycle and the childish bickering of political commentators and extremists.
-This new philosophy wants the middle-class to take hold of the new digital levers of power.
-Only then will regular people no longer depend on the social services of Big Government or the corporate employment of Big Business.
+Today, many people are looking for better answers then the "current events" news cycle and the childish bickering of political commentators and extremists.
+Techvolution skips the BS, and goes for the gold.
+Because only when the middle-class takes hold of the new digital levers of power will regular people no longer depend on Big Government or of Big Business so much.

-Only with a new philosophy will regular people become player gods again.

 If you were lost at sea, you'd grip a two-way radio like it was your life-line; because it would be.
 Now we must make our own technological saviors.
-Main Street will only enjoy happiness again when we fund, make, and use our own content, apps, and electronics.
+Because only when Main Street funds, makes, and uses our own Internet Age content, apps, and electronics will we enjoy happy lives again.

-Only when we hold modern levers of power, will we live in the glorious Internet Age.
+To get there, regular people need to click a new philosophy.
+Once we do, we'll look up and see ourselves as the player gods of the Internet Age.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PertinentObviousArrowcrab' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>